-Teresa’s Bake Shop – Christmas Cookie edition – 2012
+Teresa’s Bake Shop – Christmas Cookie Extravaganza – 2012

-This is an absolutely delightful recipe!
-It is different than my regular potato chip cookie recipe (which I’ll post later) in that this cookie has both potato chips and pecans.
+Mimi’s Potato Chip Cookies is an absolutely delightful recipe!
+It is different than my regular Potato Chip Cookie recipe in that this cookie has both potato chips and pecans.
 It is so delicious!
 When I served this at the Fine Arts and Music Gala our church was presenting the other night, people kept coming up to me and asking me, “Potato chips in cookies, seriously????”
 But once they tasted the three kinds of potato chip cookies I offered I made believers out of all of them!
 These are fabulous cookies.

 So, if you’re looking for something different, or just want to use up the last of a bag of potato chips here’s a fantastic recipe to try out on your friends.
 Don’t tell them what the secret ingredient is in these cookies until after they taste a bite.
 Then they’ll devour every bite!

-Pack up Christmas boxes or tins of these cookies for friends and neighbors.
+Pack up Christmas boxes or tins of Mimi’s Potato Chip Cookies for friends and neighbors.
 They will love sinking their teeth into these wonderful cookies.

 Here’s what I did.

-Mix ingredients with an electric mixer until well mixed.
+Cream ingredients with an electric mixer until well combined.

 Stir all the ingredients together with a wooden spoon.
-This cookie mixture had a really nice texture to it.
-It was easy to work with.
+This cookie mixture is a little on the dry side.

 Here’s the recipe.